 - Swelling directly over the bony prominence of the tip of the elbow

-Occasionally, the swelling and inflammation can be the result of an infection within the bursa, this is called infected elbow bursitis.
-Patients with systemic inflammatory conditions, such as gout and rheumatoid arthritis, are also at increased risk of developing infected elbow bursitis.
+About 20% of individuals diagnosed with elbow bursitis have infection within the bursa, this is called infected elbow bursitis.
+Patients with systemic inflammatory conditions, such as gout and rheumatoid arthritis, have a higher chance of developing infected elbow bursitis.

 The follow are signs of infection within the bursa.
 If you experience these symptoms, you should alert your doctor so he or she can evaluate for the possibility of an infected elbow bursitis: